ryanozx/tp/docs/UserGuide.md

 ### Finding employees
 #### Finding employees by name: `find`
   1. Type in the following [command](#glossary) in the [command box](#glossary) `find NAME....` where `NAME...` are to be replaced with one or more names of the employees for search.
-Words entered are case insensitive, meaning you do not have to worry about the capitalization of the words entered.
+     * The words for search are case insensitive, meaning you do not have to worry about the capitalization of the words entered.
   - For instance, to find employees whose names contain `Martin`, type `find martin` to the command box.
   - For another instance, to find employees whose names contain either "*Harry*" or "*Redknapp*, type `find harry redknapp` to the command box.
   - However, if you want to find employees whose names contain `martin` but only entered `mar`, NO employee named Martin will be found, instead employee named Mar will be found.
 Note that he search looks for names containing the entire specified word.